PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing-Copy.md

 [Out]: DatetimeIndex(['2020-01-02', '2020-04-01',
 '2020-07-04', '2020-07-04', '2020-12-31'],
      dtype='datetime64[ns]', freq=None)
 ```
-* From pandas version 0.20.0. there is a new origin parameter for specifying an alternative starting point for creation of a DatetimeIndex.
+* From pandas version 0.20.0. there is a new <span class="coding">origin</span> parameter for specifying an alternative starting point for creation of a <span class="coding">DatetimeIndex</span>.
 For example, using 1960-01-01 as the starting date would make pandas dates have the same reference starting date as SAS date
-* If you do not specify origin, then the default is origin='unix', which defaults to 1970-01-01 00:00:00.
+* If you do not specify origin, then the default is <span class="coding">origin='unix'</span>, which defaults to 1970-01-01 00:00:00.
 This is commonly called 'unix epoch' or POSIX time.
 * Pandas represents timestamps in nanosecond resolution.
 Hence the time span that can be represented using a 64-bit integer is limited to approximately 584 years.
 On the other hand, SAS does not have such limitation  as SAS stores dates as integers, datetime and time as real numbers.

 SAS date or time are stored internally in numbers and represented according to formats user specified.
 Example below prints current date, time, and datetime stamps.